calebmsword/kivy/README.md

  - **window coordinates**: The coordinate system whose origin is the bottom left of the application window.
 This coordinate system is the same for all widgets.
  - **parent coordinates**: Every widget has its own parent coordinates.
 If `widget_a` has one of the four "special" widgets (RelativeLayout, Scatter, ScatterLayout, ScrollView) in its parent stack, then the origin of the parent coordinates of `widget_a` is located at the bottom left of the first special widget in `widget_a`'s parent stack.
 If `widget_a` does not have any "special" widgets in its parent stack, then its parent coordinates have the same origin as the application's window coordinates.
 The `pos` attribute of a widget is in that widget's parent coordinates (as are the `x` and `y` attributes).
  - **relative coordinates**: Every widget has its own relative coordinates.
 The origin of `widget_a`'s relative coordinates is located at the bottom-left of `widget_a`.
  - **widget/local coordinates**: Every widget has its own widget/local coordinates.
-If `widget_a` is a "special" widget, then the origin of its widget/coordinates is the same as that of its relative coordinates.
+The widget/local coordinates of `widget_a` are the parent coordinates of the immediate children of `widget_a`.
+This means that if `widget_a` is a "special" widget, then the origin of its widget/coordinates is the same as that of its relative coordinates.
 If `widget_a` is not a "special" widget, then the origin of its widget/local coordinates is the same as that of its parent coordinates.

 ### Consequences of the definitions
 [Back to chapter start](#kivy-coordinates)